On January 24th 2022, the NCSC (National Cyber Security Centre) and IASME implemented an updated set of requirements for Cyber Essentials.

 - A minimum password length of 12 characters, but there are no limits on how long a password can be.

-- There is a minimum password length of eight characters, no maximum password length limits, and an automatic deny list banning common passwords.
+- There is a minimum password length of eight characters, no maximum password length limits, and an automatically denies list banning common passwords.

 New instructions on how to create strong and secure passwords have been created.
 It is currently advised that three random words be used to construct a long, difficult-to-guess password that is unique.

 Suppose you know or suspect a password/account is compromised.
 In that case, you must change the password as soon as possible and report this potential security incident via your organisation’s incident reporting process or helpdesk.

 Separate accounts should be used for administrative tasks (no emailing, web browsing or other standard user activities may expose administrative privileges to avoidable risks).